1coderookie/KobraGoNeoInsights/docs/problems.md

 ## Layer Shifts / Pushed Off Prints / Stuck Axes
 - If you're experiencing layer shifts or stuck movements at either the x- or y-axis, check the position of the wheels and the belt tension.
-- If you're experiencing problems in the height or if your prints get pushed off the bed because the nozzle hit them at a certain height, check the wheels of the x-axis gantry as well as the whole z-axis.
+- If you're experiencing problems in the height or if your prints get pushed off the bed because the nozzle hit them at a certain height, check the wheels of the x-axis gantry which run along the aluminum frame of the z-axis as well as the lead screw, the anti-backlash nut, the alignment and the complete assembly of the whole z-axis.

-Generally speking, everything should run smooth when you move it manually by hand.
+Generally speaking, everything should run smooth when you move it manually by hand.
 If you feel some kind of resistance or a jam at certain spots, check the belonging axis and the involved parts.
 Deformed and/or too tight wheels can cause 'similar' problems like a misaligned z-axis for example.
 See the chapter ["Axes"](hardware/axes.md) for more informations.

 ## Error Messages
 ..